paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-06.markdown

 The circles theme extended to programme captions, where again one circle contained the four logo; one contained an analogue clock showing start time, and two further circles of varying size contained programme related imagery.
 All titles were set in a sans serif typeface, with larger programme titles bolder and italicised, although the placement of all these elements was quite random.
 However for a channel once vibrant and full of movement, it was now drained of its multiple colours and also became a little static.

-{% figure 4up "Figure 13: Channel 4's 'Connections' identity.
+{% figure figure--image-quartet "Figure 13: Channel 4's 'Connections' identity.
 This particular example featured the comedian Harry Hill from <cite>'The Harry Hill Show'</cite> -- a popular show on the channel at the time" %}
 ![Channel 4 'Connections' ident featuring Harry Hill, 1996](/assets/images/essays/dissertation/figure-13a.png)
 ![Channel 4 'Connections' ident featuring Harry Hill, 1996](/assets/images/essays/dissertation/figure-13b.png)
 ![Channel 4 'Connections' ident featuring Harry Hill, 1996](/assets/images/essays/dissertation/figure-13c.png)
 ![Channel 4 'Connections' ident featuring Harry Hill, 1996](/assets/images/essays/dissertation/figure-13d.png)
 {% endfigure %}

-{% figure 4up "Figure 14: The 'Connections' theme was extended across all on-screen promotion" %}
+{% figure figure--image-quartet "Figure 14: The 'Connections' theme was extended across all on-screen promotion" %}
 ![Channel 4 'Connections' ident, 1996](/assets/images/essays/dissertation/figure-14a.png)
 ![Channel 4 'Connections' ident, 1996](/assets/images/essays/dissertation/figure-14b.png)
 ![Channel 4 'Connections' promotional caption for 'ER', 1996](/assets/images/essays/dissertation/figure-14c.png)